GrandMoff100/PyWFC/README.md

 PyWFC is an implementation of the [Wave Function Collapse Algorithm](https://github.com/mxgmn/WaveFunctionCollapse).
 ## Installation
 Use `pip install pywfc` to install via pip

-Or use `git clone https://github.com/FoxNerdSaysMoo/PyWFC && python PyWFC/setup.py` (not tested yet)
+Or use `git clone https://github.com/FoxNerdSaysMoo/PyWFC && python PyWFC/setup.py install` (not tested yet)

 ## Usage